Knowing that our resources and assets are limited, why aren’t we more willing to upcycle and extend the life span of objects?

 responsible and sustainable production and consumption.

 Reboot & Reuse is jointly being developed by Phygital Studio and In4Art.
 Together we embark on journey towards this untapped potential of everyday items.
 By embracing temporality by design, we want to introduce idea-generation for the digital age, and propose a new model of ownership – rejuvenating products and materials in the process.
 We have conducted various small-scale prototypes and are currently developing use cases.
+With Reboot & Reuse we want to realize Europe’s first ‘plastic as a service’ factory in Rotterdam.
+Our ambition is to create a closed material flow using bio plastic to print everyday tools and parts that can be reused (Reuse) or redesigned (Reboot) over time.

 In the Phygital Studio– physical and digital collide.
 Beginning with anything from a tea pot to a steering wheel or a meat grinder, Bastiaan de Nennie seamlessly merges virtual and physical objects using digital and printing technologies that allow for reverse-engineered shapes, forms, and functions.